microfavmoh/webserver/README.md

 # Note:
 the current version of the webserver isn't fit for production code and doesn't use https
 ## Building
-if you for some reason still want to check out this project go ahead
+if you for some reason still want to check out this project go ahead fork the repository and build the project